 Praise for A Teacher Named Faith

 “My heart broke and mended more than once reading A Teacher Named Faith.
 Rarely is a redemption story so jarring and yet so loving.
 I felt like I walked with the Thorn brothers and their family, sinning, fighting and repenting alongside them every step.
-Reading this book is a full contact sport, enthralling from the first to the last page.
+Reading this book is a full-contact sport, enthralling from the first to the last page.
 A fantastic novel.”

 ~Tiziana Dearing, Opinion Writer, Associate Professor, Boston College

-“A seminary dropout on a mission from God, the girl he had left for the altar, his dancing mother and hard-bitten brother are the cornerstones of this entertaining novel about family in flux.
+“A seminary dropout on a mission from God, the girl he had left for the altar, his dancing mother, and hard-bitten brother are the cornerstones of this entertaining novel about a family in flux.
 Nicole Mullis is a storyteller who has written a well-observed and delightfully quirky tale of second chances and sometimes-dubious yearnings of a colorful cast.”

 ~Edward J. Delaney, author of Broken Irish